 Learn more: Read the Georgia Department of Public Health's COVID-19 guidance.

-Idaho's latest "Stay Healthy Guidelines," dated May 11, recommend that employers determine how masks and other protective gear “may be reqiured" in their places of business.
-Boise, Idaho's capital and largest city, dropped its mask mandate in May, as did several other juristictions.
-Gov. Brad Little signed an executive order May 28 restoring local governments' authority to make their own mask rules, reversing a move by Lt.
+Boise, Idaho's capital and largest city, dropped its mask mandate in May 2021, as did several other jurisdictions.
+Gov. Brad Little signed an executive order May 28, 2021, restoring local governments' authority to make their own mask rules, reversing a move by then-Lt.
 Gov. Janice McGeachin to strip such local control in an order she issued while Little was at a conference out of state.

 Learn more: Read Iowa's COVID-19 prevention guidance.

-Kansas lawmakers revoked the state's mask requirement April 1, hours after Gov. Laura Kelly issued an executive order intended to extend it, under a state law passed the previous month that gave a panel of top legislators authority to overturn the governor's emergency orders.
-An indoor mask mandate is in place in Wyandotte County, which includes Kansas City, Kansas, through at least Nov.
-18.
+Kansas lawmakers revoked the state's mask requirement April 1, 2021, hours after Gov. Laura Kelly issued an executive order intended to extend it, under a state law passed the previous month that gave a panel of top legislators authority to overturn the governor's emergency orders.
+Kansas City and Wyandotte County, which have a unified government, repealed their indoor mask mandate Dec.
+16, 2021.

-Learn more: Read the Kansas health department's mask guidance.
+Learn more: Read the Kansas health department's COVID-19 guidance.

 Gov. John Bel Edwards lifted the state's general indoor mask order Oct.
-27 as a delta-fueled spike in COVID-19 cases eased.
+27, 2021, as a delta-fueled spike in COVID-19 cases eased.
 The mandate, Louisiana's second of the pandemic, had been in effect since early August.
-Face-covering is still required by the state in K-12 schools (districts can opt out of the mandate if they are following CDC quarantine guidelines) and by federal regulations on mass transit and in health care facilities.
+New Orleans ended its citywide indoor mask mandate March 3, 2022.

 Learn more: Read Maine's mask FAQs.

-Gov. Larry Hogan ended Maryland's statewide mask mandate along with all other COVID-19 emergency orders July 1.
-Masking remains the rule on public transportation and in transit hubs, per a federal mandate.
-The city of Baltimore and the state's two largest counties, Montgomery and Prince George's, have local orders requiring most people, vaccinated or not, to wear face coverings in indoor public settings.
+Then-Gov. Larry Hogan ended Maryland's statewide mask mandate along with all other COVID-19 emergency orders July 1, 2021.
+The state's two largest counties, Montgomery and Prince George's, and the city of Baltimore lifted indoor mask orders in early 2022.

-Learn more: Read the governor’s announcement on lifting the mask order.
+Learn more: Read the state health department's mask recommendations.